Our brains are prone to logical fallacies and cognitive biases.

 Still, this shouldn’t in any way stop anyone of us from wanting to improve.
 This is one major reason as to why I’ve been so fascinated with logical fallacies and cognitive biases.

-As a bonus, learning more about human behaviours is also helpful in public relations where we deal with communication challenges on a daily basis.
+Learning about human behaviours is helpful in public relations where we deal with communication challenges on a daily basis.

-This list of fallacies is inspired by the great youtuber Jill Bearup (Media Analysis for Nerds) who found her inspiration by taking the free online course Logical and Critical Thinking by Auckland University.
+This list of fallacies below is inspired by Youtuber Jill Bearup who found her inspiration by taking the free online course Logical and Critical Thinking by Auckland University.
 I’ve also added a number of typical biases from Psychology Today, behavioraleconomics.com, and a few basic media theories often covered on this blog before.